Ziad-Ashraf-Abdu/Retinal_O2_transport/README.md

 ## Forward Model (PINN-based)

+> Here is a working for the 4 Layers code [Kaggle Notebook]{https://www.kaggle.com/code/saifmo/retinal-o2-transport/edit}

 The **Forward Model** implements a Physics-Informed Neural Network (PINN) approach to directly solve the oxygen transport PDE across the retina's four layers, using the [DeepXDE](https://github.com/lululxvi/deepxde) library.
 This approach provides a mesh-free, differentiable solver that can flexibly incorporate experimental or reference data, complex boundary/interface conditions, and spatially varying parameters.

 ### Key Features